XRPL-Commons/core-dev-bootcamp-2025/day-8/material/theory.ledger.md

 ---

 **The Big Picture:**
-The XRPL Ledger represents a sophisticated solution to the challenges of distributed financial infrastructure, combining theoretical computer science principles with practical engineering solutions to create a reliable, scalable, and trustworthy system for global value transfer.
+The XRP Ledger represents a sophisticated solution to the challenges of distributed financial infrastructure, combining theoretical computer science principles with practical engineering solutions to create a reliable, scalable, and trustworthy system for global value transfer.